Working Tickets in the App

 Ticket-to-ticket workflows are handled separately through dedicated sections:

-These relation sections now keep their full available width even when still empty, so the detail layout does not collapse and then jump wider only after the first linked ticket is added.
-Relation add/remove actions also reuse the normal save-status banner in the ticket header instead of opening a second separate status banner.
+These relation sections keep their full available width even when they are empty, so the detail layout stays stable.
+Relation add/remove actions use the normal save-status banner in the ticket header.

 For incident/duplicate workflows using explicit master tickets, child rollups, and bulk actions, see Master Tickets.